linea-it/pz-compute/README.md

 the same behavior as the reference file.

 ## install-pz-rail
-A trivial script to install RAIL in an environment with the conda package manager.
+The `install-pz-rail` is a trivial script to install RAIL in an environment with the conda package manager.
 The script should be used by having an installed conda with a preconfigured and active environment and then calling it to install all the dependencies and RAIL.